 Good studio space situated close to where you live in Melbourne is hard to find.
-Somewhere affordable, somewhere you can leave your stuff set up, where there is a supportive group of likeminded people.
+Sandbox has affordable studio space, somewhere you can leave your stuff set up, with a supportive group of likeminded people.

 Encouraging relationships between patrons and artists, and cultivating an ideal platform for patrons and art lovers to contribute directly to an artist's day to day practice.